Goldman child abduction case: Abduction and legal developments

-The child abduction case evolved around application of Hague Convention on the Civil Aspects of International Child Abduction.
 Sean Richard Bianchi Carneiro Ribeiro Goldman was born in the year 2000 in the United States, to an American father and Brazilian mother.
 In June 2004, at the age of four years, Sean went to Brazil with his mother for a two-week vacation.
-However, his mother refused to return to the United States.
+However, his mother refused to return Sean to the United States.

 The father David Goldman vowed to have his son back and lawsuits and counter-lawsuits ensued both in the United States and in Brazil.
+The child abduction case evolved around application of Hague Convention on the Civil Aspects of International Child Abduction.
 A 2005 Brazilian court ruling found that Sean was wrongfully taken from the U.S., but that nevertheless Sean would remain in Brazil.

-Bruna Bianchi filed for, and was granted, a divorce by a Brazilian court.
+Bruna Bianchi Carneiro Ribeiro filed for, and was granted, a divorce by a Brazilian court.
 She then married Brazilian lawyer João Paulo Lins e Silva in 2007, and subsequently died while giving birth to their child in 2008.
 After Bruna's death, the Brazilian husband obtained a custody order for the child from the Brazilian courts by failing to inform them of Bruna's death and requesting a new Brazilian birth certificate be issued that listed himself as the father under the Brazilian concept of socio-affective paternity, on the basis of which, he refused to return the boy to David Goldman, Sean's father.

-Media and political involvement and return
+Media coverage

 The case was focus of international media coverage.